Predicting electromagnetic counterparts using low-latency, gravitational-wave data products: Dynamical and disc wind ejecta from templates

 To estimate the dynamical ejecta, we use the fitting formula from~\citet{Coughlin:2018fis}:

 where $m_1$ and $C_1$ (respectively $m_2$ and $C_2$) are the mass and the compactness of the heavier (respectively lighter) binary component, and $a= -0.0719$, $b=0.2116$, $d=-2.42$, $n = -2.905$ are fitting coefficients.
-To estimate the disk mass, we use the fitting formula from~\citet{Dietrich:2020lps}: \begin{small}
+To estimate the disc mass, we use the fitting formula from~\citet{Dietrich:2020lps}: \begin{small}

 \end{small} the floor value of $10^{-3} M_\odot$ is added as it is difficult to resolve smaller masses in numerical relativity (see, e.g., \cite{DiUj2017,Radice:2018pdn}).
 Here, $M_{\rm thresh}$ is the minimum total mass such that the prompt collapse occurs after the coalescence of the two neutron stars; this expression is calculated as in~\cite{Bauswein:2013jpa}.
-While the parameters $c=70.953$ and $d=0.0417$ are fixed, the parameters $a$ and $b$ are not constant but mass ratio dependent; cf.~\cite{Dietrich:2020lps} for a detailed discussion.
+While the parameters $c=0.953$ and $d=0.0417$ are fixed, the parameters $a$ and $b$ are not constant but mass ratio dependent; cf.~\cite{Dietrich:2020lps} for a detailed discussion.